Creating A Foundation For The Future

 Dividing Retirement And Other Assets

 All financial accounts must be taken into consideration in a divorce, including retirement accounts, investments and even credit card debts.
 Every situation is different; assets are not divided 50/50 in a divorce, but rather are distributed according to what’s considered to be fair.
 This is known as ‘equitable distribution.’
 In other words, one spouse could keep the house while another keeps the retirement account, rather than splitting everything down the middle.
-One of our attorneys at Marinaro Law Firm can evaluate your individual situation and advise you on what options you may have given your specific financial assets.
+One of our attorneys at Marinaro Law can evaluate your individual situation and advise you on what options you may have given your specific financial assets.

 Don’t Let Divorce Destroy Your Finances.
 Call Today.